nathanwbailey/isitterrycrews/README.md

 # isitterrycrews.com
 A silly project I made

-Website where you input an image, it will tell you if it is terry crew or not
+A website where you input an image, will tell you if it is terry crews or not

 ## To Run: